bluegreen-labs/ecmwfr/README.md

 `ecmwfr` [`wf_set_key`](references/wf_set_key.html) function to store your login information in the system keyring (see below).

+In order to download the data, you will also need to accept the licence agreement on the bottom of the [user profile page](https://cds.climate.copernicus.eu/profile).

 ### Setup

 You have to save your login information before proceeding.
 The